The Six Best Horror Movies Of 2016 That Are Truly Scary

 “There’s a fine line between horror and sadism, and I’m not sure Pesce always sticks to it.
 But the film’s feeling for what isolation can do to people — exaggerated as it is here — is what keeps it grounded… An arthouse horror picture that is subtle in the ways you might expect from that description, but is also seriously effed up.
 The horror takes place over a number of years at an isolated farmhouse, where a young woman (Kika Magalhaes) tends to her loneliness in uniquely creepy ways.”

-For the majority of horror movies listed above there is one common thread: less is more.
+For the majority of horror movies listed above, there is one common thread: less is more.
 Horror icons like John Carpenter (Halloween) and Alfred Hitchcock (Psycho) understood that if you give the viewer a little, there imagination will create an abundance of fear.
 The most intense moments in movies like Hush, The Witch, and 10 Cloverfield Lane didn’t involve excessive CGI or gore, but good old-fashioned terror and suspense.
-2016 proved one thing: if you’re looking for the best horror movies then you chose a great year.
+2016 proved one thing: if you’re looking for the best horror movies, then you chose a great year.

 OTHER HORROR MOVIE ARTICLES FROM THE INQUISITR